Streets empty, shops closed as 15-day lockdown comes into force in Bengal | Business

 Police officers deployed in the city's nooks and corners intercepted some of the vehicles that plied on the roads to check their papers before allowing them to proceed.

-The state administration has allowed the sale of essential items for three hours amid the shutdown - 7 am to 10 pm.
+The state administration has allowed sale of essential items for three hours amid the shutdown - 7 am to 10 am.

 A senior police officer here said necessary measures were being taken to generate awareness on the lockdown norms, and action would be taken against those flouting the rules.